NeilsonHu/my_mac_active/README.md

 # my_mac_active

-Just a small demo app for keep your mac active.
+Just a small demo app to keep your mac active.